oracle-samples/adbs-dataaccess/README.md

 # adbs-dataaccess
-This repository stores a variety of examples demonstrating how to use the ADB-S data access features.
+This repository stores a variety of examples demonstrating how to use the Oracle Autonomous Database Serverless data access features.

 | Repo/Folder name  | Description |
 | ------------- | ------------- |